Locally induced Gaussian processes for large-scale simulation experiments: Foundations in GP approximation

-In a similar experiment, Figure \ref{fig:seqbakeoff} compares the three methods to themselves and to a full GP over $M=1,\dots,100$ tracking (left) root mean-squared prediction error (RMSE) and (right) log-likelihood via MC averaging over training $\X_N$ and testing $\mathcal{X}$ locations.
+For a simple experiment, we sought to compare the predictive accuracy of sparse GP models with inducing points selected sequentially with VFE, IMSE, and ALC to a full GP.
+We generate data using $f(x_1, x_2)=x_1\exp\{-x_1^2-x_2^2\}$ for $x_1,x_2\in[-2,4]$.
+Figure \ref{fig:seqbakeoff} compares the three methods to themselves and to a full GP over $M=1,\dots,100$ tracking root MSE (RMSE) via Monte Carlo (MC) averaging over training $\X_N$ and testing $\mathcal{X}$ locations.
 To manage the computational cost of evaluating criteria on a dense grid, training data sizes were limited to $N=100$.\footnote{Ordinary IMSE was used, substituting inducing points in for design points, as described in \cite{hetGP2}.
-Progress is blocky because individual inducing point additions don't substantial alter space-filling properties until most of a ``new row'' of sites are added in this 2d example.} Observe that all three methods offer a decent approximation to the full GP with close to 85 inducing points.
+Progress is blocky because individual inducing point additions do not substantial alter space-filling properties until most of a ``new row'' of sites are added in this 2d example.} Observe that all three methods offer a decent approximation to the full GP with close to 85 inducing points.
 Zoomed boxplots (upper-right panel) show that ALC is consistently best.
-If you know where you're going to be tested, you should ``design'' your $\bar{\X}_M$ to focus there.
-If you don't, then you're (eventually) next-best by integrating over the input domain with IMSE.
-Choosing $\bar{\X}_M$ by likelihood -- until now the canonical option -- performs worst by RMSE, despite giving the best likelihoods in (right).
-In fact, it even beats the full GP on likelihood, implicating model miss-specification: inducing points are optimizing for kernel properties at odds with the data generating mechanism.
+If you know where you are going to be tested, you should ``design'' your $\bar{\X}_M$ to focus there.
+If you do not, then you are (eventually) next-best by integrating over the input domain with IMSE.
+VFE performs worst because likelihood is imperfectly aligned to the RMSE criteria.

-Although this bakeoff allows our new design heuristics to shine, no inducing point alternative performs particularly well.
-Halving, or even quartering a cubic operation won't expand capability much in the face of the modern scale of simulation experiments.
-However, we see promise for hybridization with a more aggressive data-subsetting approach.